keithmmitchell/configure-ad/README.md

 ![image](https://github.com/keithmmitchell/configure-ad/assets/174253055/816baf0f-b288-4210-be2a-c89e47f579e1)

-We can see DC-1 is selected then click NExt.
+We can see DC-1 is selected then click Next.

 <br />